 The field of early childhood education is growing and changing rapidly, and we are responding to the educational and programmatic needs of New Hampshire's youngest citizens.
-With the increasing demand for family child care providers, lead teachers in preschools, educational assistants in classrooms, early intervention specialists and directors of child care centers, there has never been a greater need for well-qualified early childhood professionals.
+With the increasing demand for family child care providers, lead teachers in preschools and early intervention specialists and, there has never been a greater need for well-qualified early childhood professionals.

-WMCC ECE Program prides itself in teaching and learning in the most effective and innovative methods.
+WMCC ECE faculty prides themselves in teaching and learning with the most effective and innovative methods.
 Students will be involved with teaching mentors, peer teaching and working directly with children and families in every course.
 Students will be observing, documenting and assessing their learning as well as the children they are practicing to teach.
 Candidates are expected to show initiative and joy of learning through traditional and non-traditional methods.
-Courses are offered day and evening, online, hybrid and in class.

-Our early childhood programs provide many avenues for growth, challenge and foster a joy for learning.
+The early childhood certificate provides many avenues for growth, challenge, and fostering a joy for teaching and learning.
 The curriculum is performance-based.
-Students build a teaching and learning e-portfolio based on standards set by the National Association for the Education of Young Children and NH ECE Professional Development System.
-Students have the opportunity to observe and student teach in our on-campus, nationally-accredited childcare center.
+Students have the opportunity to work alongside NH ECE Credentialed teachers in the on-campus nationallyaccredited child development center.